 Unearthing Disaster I & II by Angela Melitopoulos and Angela Anderson

 May 20, 5- 7 pm

-The Institute of the Arts and Science's presentation of Unearthing Disaster I & II at the Minnesota Street Projects will be the first North American exhibition by two internationally emerging artists, Angela Melitopoulos and Angela Anderson, based in Athens, Greece.
-Also on exhibit this summer in Germany at dOCUMENTA14, their video installation presents years of research on the destruction of a pristine, mountainous forest region in Northeastern Greece by Eldorado Gold, a Canadian mining company.
+Unearthing Disaster I & II, a video installation by Berlin- based artists, Angela Melitopoulos and Angela Anderson, is the result of years of research on the destruction of a pristine, mountainous forest region in Northeastern Greece by Eldorado Gold, a Canadian mining company.
 Since 2013, Melitopolous and Anderson have documented the environmental, social, economic, and psychological damage inflicted on this region by El Dorado's construction of a massive open pit gold mine.

 Unearthing Disaster II & II is presented in conjunction with EXTRACTION, a conference May 12-13 at UC Santa Cruz, organized by T.J.
 Demos of the Center for Creative Ecologies and A. Laurie Palmer.

 The two-channel video installations Unearthing Disaster I & II, produced respectively in 2013 and 2015, are shown on opposite sides of the same projection screens.
 Together, they capture the pulverisation of the natural and cultural environment in the Skouries forest of the Halkidiki region, as well as the intense outpouring of citizen dissent that erupted in response.